JJMcM/bookish-chainsaw/README.md

 # Or convert a directory of CSV sheets (meta.csv, departments.csv, metrics.csv, etc.)
 node scripts/import-dataset.mjs --format csv --input ./data/offline-export

+# Fail the run if warnings are encountered and emit JSON logs for auditing
+node scripts/import-dataset.mjs --format csv --input ./data/offline-export \
+  --fail-on-warning --log-format json > logs/import.jsonl
 ```

 Add `--dry-run` to preview the generated module without writing to disk.
+Pass
+`--fail-on-warning` when integrating the importer into CI so data quality issues stop the
+pipeline. `--log-format json` emits structured log lines that can be archived alongside
-The importer runs
-the same validation logic used at runtime so warnings are surfaced immediately and emitted
+build artifacts.
+The importer runs the same validation logic used at runtime so warnings
-as comments at the top of `src/data.js`.
+are surfaced immediately and written as comments at the top of `src/data.js`.

 ## Customising the Dashboard